 How to Sit Properly on the Piano

-Body posture is the first and foremost thing to keep in mind when playing the piano, and unfortunately, it often goes completely unnoticed.
+Body posture is the first and foremost thing to keep in mind when practicing the piano at home (and of course, during the piano lessons), and unfortunately, it often goes completely unnoticed.

 Placement on the Bench

 - The ideal is an adjustable bench, placed in the center of the keyboard.